 By Muktar Tahir

-The energy thematic group of the Tertiary Education Trust Fund, TETFund’s Research and Development Standing Committee, RDSC, has said that Nigeria needs 11,500MW power generating capacity to attain Africa’s average in electricity generation.
+The Engineering thematic group of the Tertiary Education Trust Fund, TETFund’s Research and Development Standing Committee, RDSC, has said that for Nigeria to migrate from the current resource-based to knowledge-based economy, there is an urgent need for investment in the area of engineering, technology and material sciences.

-The coordinator of the group, Prof. Abubakar S. Sambo stated this on Tuesday while delivering his keynote address on the theme: ‘Institutionalisation of Research and Development in Nigeria’s Energy Sector’, via zoom, the 3rd in its global engagement series on the Paradigm Shift.
+The coordinator of the group, Emeritus Prof Mosto Onuoha stated this while making a virtual presentation of his paper on the theme: ‘Institutionalisation of Research and Development in Nigeria’s Engineering, Technology and Material Science’, monitored via Zoom.